CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   5. Validate that body is optional but the rating is required and must be a number between 1 and 5 inclusive.

 Test your association in Rails console to make sure that it works.

+# [Lab] Amazon: Reviews Controller Create

+Start to build the reviews controller and implement the create action as follows:
+  1. Reviews can be created from the product show page
+  2. If the review is created successfully, redirect back to the product show page
+  3. If the review is not created successfully, then show the product show page again with errors